mixotricha/makertron/README.md

 <h1>General Over View</h1>

 The Makertron is a constructive solids engine that aims to fill the gap between traditional 'UI' driven cad tools and specification driven manufacturing environments.

-It features a decoupled philosophy where the constructive geometry server and the client server are independent projects and run in independent Docker containers.
+It features a decoupled philosophy.
+Everything now exists in a single docker container but you can select if you want the client or the server or both to run in the same container.
+This opens the door to having multiple servers in a cluster working on CSG geometry at the same time.

-The constructive geometry server deals in stacks of geometrical operations and the client server deals with the complex business of parsing and managing user interaction.
+The constructive geometry server portion of the makertron deals in stacks of geometrical operations and the client server deals with the complex business of parsing and managing user interaction.

 This is in sharp contrast to the OpenSCAD project design where the interface and geometry engine are tightly coupled and issues of speed and scale are readily apparent and non trivial to solve.
 The Makertron aims to be OpenSCAD compatible while fixing some ambiguities in the OpenSCAD language itself and shifting the parsing of the language to what we deem to be a more 'solid' parsing core through the addition of a transpiler.
 This will result in better error checking and more flexibility in the language without significant parser development overhead.